 The contrast between a consistent user experience and a fragmented one is clear.
-Here are a few things Zoe might take away from her experience on the websites of IU and Northwestern:
+Here are a few things the user might take away from the websites of IU and Northwestern:

-- Zoe can be confident she’s in the right place.
+- She is be confident she’s in the right place.
 The consistent branding serves as a wayfinding tool, affirming that she’s getting information from the right sources, even as she moves from one website to another.

 - She can feel good about the organizational strength and professional presence of the individual offices and departments, as well as the University as a whole.

-- Zoe may recognize that her primary area of interest (gender studies) is considered important enough to be patterned after the University’s flagship website.
+- She may recognize that her primary area of interest (gender studies) is considered important enough to be patterned after the University’s flagship website.

-- Zoe can leave with a sense of unity, family, and maybe even belonging.
+- She can leave with a sense of unity, family, and maybe even belonging.
 There is order and organization rather than a loose grouping of independent units.

-Individually Notre Dame’s websites aren’t poorly designed—our standard of design, performance, or practice matches or exceeds any in higher education—but, our design approach has been relatively flexible for years.
-The result of that is a digital landscape with a wide variety of designs—a variety that weakens the University’s online brand.
+Individually, Notre Dame’s websites aren’t poorly designed, but our design approach has been relatively flexible for years.
+The result is a digital landscape with a wide variety of designs—a variety that weakens the University’s online brand.

-While Zoe’s scenario is narrow in scope (of course college decisions are based on a lot more than first impressions), we prefer that her digital introduction to Notre Dame as a prospective student match our University’s reputation for excellence.
+While this hypothetical scenario is narrow in scope (college decisions are based on a lot more than first impressions), we prefer that one's digital introduction to Notre Dame match our University’s reputation for excellence.

-The Web Team is currently developing an improved version of the University Theme which will serve as the starting point for the majority of our web design work.
-Based on the new nd.edu design, we are creating a design system of modular components that will serve as the foundation for everything from a basic do-it-yourself site to highly complex projects.
+The Web Team is currently developing an improved version of the Notre Dame Web Theme which will serve as the starting point for the majority of our web design work.
+Based on the nd.edu design, we are building a design system of modular components that will serve as the foundation for everything from basic, do-it-yourself sites to highly complex projects.

 We’re also updating the University’s web brand standards—again, based on the precedent set by the nd.edu redesign.
 Our goal is to improve the quality and consistency of our online brand while maintaining a certain amount of flexibility.

-The revised brand standards will include guidelines for when and how to use elements of the University Theme, including minimum standards for University programs and products that aren’t required to employ the fullest expression of Notre Dame’s brand online.
+The revised brand standards will include guidelines for when and how to use elements of the Notre Dame Web Theme, including minimum standards for University programs and products that aren’t required to employ the fullest expression of Notre Dame’s brand.

-You may have noticed a similar approach to consistent design elsewhere on campus.
-For example, standard elements of the Athletics brand appear more consistently in the uniforms worn by varsity sports teams that they have in the past (see ND Athletics brand guide).
+You may have noticed a similar approach elsewhere on campus.
+For example, standard elements of the ND Athletics brand appear more consistently in the uniforms worn by varsity sports teams that they have in the past (see ND Athletics brand guide).
 There are variations (throwbacks, green, Shamrock Series, etc.) and sport-specific touches, but a standard design system for typefaces, colors, and style is clearly established.